ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 1:37:53 _Hayato:_
 Yeah, I'm very surprised.
-Yeah.
-Surprised me.
+Yeah, surprised me.
 The how consistent our thoughts are.
 It was just a surprise for me, maybe.
-The conversation often goes, how to say, diverge.
+The conversation often goes, how to say, to diverge.
-But our conversation has a very surprisingly conversion.
+But our conversation has a very surprisingly convergence.
 So I think it's quite interesting in itself.
 I learned much from this conversation.
 Thank you for inviting us.